getify/monio/MONADS.md

 Notice that we can actually evaluate our `baseCtx` chain independently as many times as necessary, and each invocation we specify what *environment* to use for that invocation.
 This is a simple but big improvement!

+#### Beyond Value Containers

 So far, we've seen monads that represent (contain, hold!) concrete values like `42` or a shipping address object.
-While the lazily-provided *environment* value itself is obviously a concrete value, this imagined `LazyJust` conceptually is not a "container" for a value.
+While the lazily-provided *environment* value itself is obviously a concrete value, this imagined `LazyJust` conceptually is not a "container" for such a value.
 It's more of a template, or an abstract-placeholder container, whose value is not concretely filled in until each `evaluate(..)` invocation.

-#### Beyond Value Containers

 Fortunately, monads are far more than just "value wrappers".
 Monads can also be thought of as "behavior wrappers", representing operations (functions) for various purposes.